 - A construction worker who was killed when the roof of an industrial building collapsed

-- An injured worker who died after his doctor prescribed Methadone without monitoring whether his body could metabolize the drug
+- An injured worker died after his doctor prescribed Methadone without monitoring whether his body could metabolize the drug.

 If you have lost a loved one because of someone else’s negligence or other wrongful conduct, you should talk to a lawyer now to protect your legal rights.
-Contact the wrongful death lawyers of Johnson & Groninger PLLC for a free consultation.
+Contact the personal injury and wrongful death lawyers of Johnson & Groninger PLLC for a free consultation.